In this Article

 - Suck on ice chips, popsicles and other frozen treats throughout the day to help increase fluid intake without getting a stomach upset.

 - Reduce salt in your diet to avoid feeling thirsty so often.

-- Eat more fruits and vegetables with a high water content.
+- Eat more fruits and vegetables with high water content.

-- Sometimes you may be so busy that you forget to drink enough water, contributing to increased thirst.
-Install an app on your computer or phone that can periodically remind you to drink more water at regular intervals throughout the day.
+• Sometimes you may be so busy that you forget to drink enough water, contributing to increased thirst.
+Install an app on your computer or phone that reminds you to drink water at regular intervals throughout the day.